 - High turnover ensures the smooth running of the business and attracts more investors.

 - High equity turnover helps in expansion and diversification.

-- A high turnover gives an advantage over the competitors as due to better manage the benefit can be passed to customers, which attracts more customers.
+- A high turnover gives an advantage over the competitors due to better management; the benefit can be passed to customers, which attracts more customers.

 - It also prevents sudden liquidity crunches and ensures the good financial health of the organization.

 - This ratio is more significant than normal, i.e., if more than 70%, then it indicates that the organization is more reliant on monetary factors, which gives higher profit and sales.
-Still, with monetary factors, non-monetary factors are to be balanced, for example, satisfied stakeholders.
+Still, non-monetary factors are to be balanced with monetary factors, for example, satisfied stakeholders.

-This article has been a guide to what is Capital Turnover?
-Here we discuss how to calculate capital turnover and its formula along with a practical example and criterion.
+This article has been a guide to capital turnover.
+Here we discuss how to calculate capital turnover and its formula and a practical example and criterion.
 You can learn more about accounting from the following articles –